Change our habits

 2. Reduce

-• Determine the various situations you made need the item/s for and select the options that are more versatile
+Determine the various situations you may need the item/s for, and select the more versatile options

 3. Reuse/Repurpose